 2015 through 2021

 Sociological understandings of society and inequality can only be as good as the data they rely on.
 So how do we know what we know when relying on statistical information?
 Soc 46B introduces methods for analyzing quantitative data to help answer this question, with specific applications to classic research questions on poverty, inequality, and social mobility.
 We can understand quantitative information better when we know where it comes from.
 Soc 46B covers the relevance and practice of quantitative data analysis, the presentation of quantitative information, probability and uncertainty, basic statistical inference, and hypothesis testing.
 The course teaches both how to calculate relevant statistics, and to read and interpret quantitative sociological articles.
 Specifically, Soc 46B aims to fill UCD requirements for learning quantitative literacy.
 The course also provides a foundation for more advanced quantitative methods courses, like Soc 106.

 Soc 159: Sociology of Work and Employment (syllabus)

-Most people in US society will spend a substantial fraction of their time working for most of their lives.
-Work structures many people’s time, social lives, and economic well-being.
-Achieving a sociological understanding of US society thus requires a deep understanding of work.
+Most people in will spend a substantial fraction of their time working for most of their lives.
+Work also structures many people’s social lives and economic well-being.
+Sociologically understanding society thus requires a deep understanding of work.
 How do social factors like class, gender, and race shape who works, who does what kind of work, and how that work is valued?
 This course addresses these questions through reading sociological theories and research, case studies of particular groups of workers and kinds of jobs, and analysis of primary data on workers and workplaces.

 Soc 12Y: Data Visualization in the Social Sciences (syllabus)